alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 ## Use x.509 Authentication

 When using [x.509 certificates to authenticate clients](https://www.mongodb.com/docs/manual/tutorial/configure-x509-client-authentication/), the [conversation](https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst/#mongodb-x509) with the server does not require a `saslContinue`.
-Assuming this `speculativeAuthenticate` of the initial handshake succeeds (which it should), one full round trip can be removed.
+Assuming this `speculativeAuthenticate` of the initial handshake succeeds (which it should), two full round trip can be removed!

 ```js
 /* Network Round Trips */